pdf-association/arlington-pdf-model/TestGrammar/README.md

 Built using <pdf-sdk> vX.Y.Z
 ```

+`Info:` messages are cyan, `Warning:` messages are yellow, and `Error:` messages are red.

+It is recommended to use `--brief` to see a single line of context (i.e. the PDF DOM path of the object) immediately prior to all related `Error:`, `Warning:` or `Info:` messages.

 ## Notes

+* TestGrammar PoC currently ignores PDF version checking

-* TestGrammar PoC does NOT currently confirm PDF version validity, or understand most predicates (declarative functions).
-So there may be some false "Error:" messages!!
+* TestGrammar PoC does NOT process all predicates (declarative functions) so there may be some false `Error:` or `Warning:` messages!!

-* all messages from validating PDF files are prefixed with `^Error:` or `^Warning:` to make regex-based post processing easier
+* all messages from validating PDF files are prefixed with `Error:`, `Warning:` or `Info:` to make regex-based post processing easier.

-* possible warning and error messages from PDF file validation are as follows.
-Each message may also provide context (e.g. a PDF object number) so long as `--brief` is **not** specified (default):
+* possible messages from PDF file validation are as follows:

+*Error Messages (red):*
 ```
 Error: EXCEPTION ...
 Error: Failed to open ...
 Error: failed to acquire Trailer ...
+Error: failed to acquire Trailer/Root ...
+Error: unexpected PDF header version ...
+Error: Document Catalog Version key is not a PDF name.
+Ignoring.
+Error: Document Catalog Version key value ... was not an expected value.
+Ignoring.
 Error: can't select any link from ...
 Error: not an indirect reference as required: ...
 Error: wrong type: ...
 Error: wrong value: ...
 Error: non-inheritable required key doesn't exist ...
 Error: inheritable required key doesn't exist ...
+Error: recursive inheritance depth of ... exceeded for ...
 Error: object validated in two different contexts.
 First: ...
 Error: array length incorrect for ...
 Error: could not get value for key ...